laasyaaprasad/laasyaaprasad/README.md

 ## I am proficient in Applied Data Science and I love telling strories through data!

-🎓 I'm currently pursuing Master of Science in Data Science from Northeastern University - Khoury College of Computer Science in Boston
+🎓 I'm currently pursuing Master of Science in Data Science from Northeastern University - Khoury College of Computer Science, in Boston

 🌱 I’m looking to having conversations related to data science, data engineering, AI and analytics